The Mothers of Invention: Rebirth of the Mothers and filmmaking (1970)

 Mark Volman performing with the Mothers in 1971.

 Later in 1970, Zappa formed a new version of the Mothers (from then on, he mostly dropped the "of Invention").
 It included British drummer Aynsley Dunbar, jazz keyboardist George Duke, Ian Underwood, Jeff Simmons (bass, rhythm guitar), and three members of the Turtles: bass player Jim Pons, and singers Mark Volman and Howard Kaylan, who, due to persistent legal and contractual problems, adopted the stage name "The Phlorescent Leech and Eddie", or "Flo & Eddie".

-This version of the Mothers debuted on Zappa's next solo album Chunga's Revenge (1970), which was followed by the double-album soundtrack to the movie 200 Motels (1971), featuring the Mothers, the Royal Philharmonic Orchestra, Ringo Starr, Theodore Bikel, and Keith Moon.
+This version of the Mothers debuted on Zappa's next solo album Chunga's Revenge (1970), which was followed by the double-album soundtrack to the movie 200 Motels (1971), featuring the Mothers, the Royal Philharmonic Orchestra, Ringo Starr, Theodore Bikel, Keith Moon and former members Jimmy Carl Black and Euclid James "Motorhead" Sherwood.
 Co-directed by Zappa and Tony Palmer, it was filmed in a week at Pinewood Studios outside London.
 Tensions between Zappa and several cast and crew members arose before and during shooting.
 The film deals loosely with life on the road as a rock musician.
 It was the first feature film photographed on videotape and transferred to 35 mm film, a process which allowed for novel visual effects.
 It was released to mixed reviews.
-The score relied extensively on orchestral music, and Zappa's dissatisfaction with the classical music world intensified when a concert, scheduled at the Royal Albert Hall after filming, was canceled because a representative of the venue found some of the lyrics obscene.
+The score relied extensively on orchestral music, and Zappa's dissatisfaction with the classical music world intensified when a concert scheduled at the Royal Albert Hall after filming was canceled because a representative of the venue found some of the lyrics obscene.
 In 1975, he lost a lawsuit against the Royal Albert Hall for breach of contract.

 After 200 Motels, the band went on tour, which resulted in two live albums, Fillmore East – June 1971 and Just Another Band from L.A.; the latter included the 20-minute track "Billy the Mountain", Zappa's satire on rock opera set in Southern California.
 This track was representative of the band's theatrical performances in which songs were used to build up sketches based on 200 Motels scenes as well as new situations often portraying the band members' sexual encounters on the road.